 - The tax code also says that you can make a tax-free exchange from: 1) a life insurance policy to another life insurance policy or 2) a life insurance policy to an annuity.
 You cannot, however, exchange an annuity contract for a life insurance policy.

 A transaction in which a new insurance or annuity contract is to be purchased using all or a portion of the proceeds of an existing life insurance or annuity contract is referred to as a "replacement."
-A 1035 Exchange is a type of replacement transaction.
-Although the term "1035 Exchange" is often used to describe any form of replacement activity, technically not all replacements are Section 1035 Exchanges and as a consequence are not tax-free.
+Although the term "1035 Exchange" is often used to describe any form of replacement activity, technically not all replacements are Section 1035 Exchanges and, as a consequence, not all are tax-free.

-There are various reasons why a life insurance policyholder may want to replace an existing policy with a new life insurance policy.
-For example,
+There are various reasons why a life insurance policyholder might want to replace an existing policy with a new policy.
+For example:

-- Improved health or mortality improvements across the general population may result in insurance coverage at a lower cost.
+- Improved health or mortality improvements across the general population might result in insurance coverage at a lower cost.

-- You may have concerns with the solvency of the insurance company that issued the original policy or with the service of the agent that sold you the policy.
+- You might have concerns with the solvency of the insurance company that issued the original policy or with the service of the investment professional or insurance agent who sold you the policy.

-- A new life insurance policy may have more desirable features or benefits.
+- A new life insurance policy might have more desirable features or benefits.

 Reasons Not to Exchange an Existing Policy

-There are also various reasons why replacement of an existing insurance policy may not be a good idea.
-For example,
+There are also various reasons why replacement of an existing life insurance policy might not be a good idea.
+For example:

-- Cash value built up in the original policy may be applied to the new life insurance policy's first year expenses, including commissions.
+- You might reduce the cash value built up in your original policy if a portion of the accumulated amount is applied to the new policy's first-year expenses, including commissions.

 - Life insurance policies (other than term policies) often include early surrender charges, which can reduce the amount of cash value available toward the new policy.
 The new policy will likely have its own new surrender charge schedule, which may extend beyond that of the original policy.

-- You may pay higher premiums if, for example, your health has declined since the purchase of the current policy.
+- You might pay higher premiums if, for example, your health has declined since the purchase of the current policy.